fairdataihub/codefair-docs/docs/docs/archive.md

    ![Publish Zenodo Release](/release-and-publish.png)

-After hitting the **Create Release** button (or its equivalent), Codefair automatically processes your release.
-This involves generating a DOI (Digital Object Identifier) through Zenodo for citation purposes, updating the metadata files (CITATION.cff and codemeta.json) with the new DOI, and finalizing the release both on GitHub and Zenodo.
-Once completed, Codefair informs you of the successful archival through your repository's GitHub issue, where you can track the entire Zenodo process.
+After clicking the `Start the Zenodo publish process` button, Codefair will automatically handle your release.
+This includes generating a DOI via Zenodo for citation, updating the metadata files (CITATION.cff and codemeta.json) with the new DOI, and finalizing the release on both GitHub and Zenodo.
+You can monitor the status in both the Codefair UI and GitHub Issue dashboards.
+Once completed, Codefair will notify you of the successful archival, allowing you to track the entire Zenodo process.

 ## Workflow Diagram